 - sponsor conferences, workshops, and seminars on law-related topics

 - encourage the communication of research results by supporting publication of research findings

 - give publicity to the research activities of academic staff

 The work of the LRI is divided into two categories.
 First, the LRI directly engages in various research projects, holds seminars and conferences, and supports various publications.
 Second, the LRI receives applications from individual professors and graduate students, mostly from the Faculty of Law, and supports research projects by granting funds, most often to hire student research assistants.
 If your application for funding is successful, the LRI must be acknowledged in all published work and a full citation must be submitted to the LRI.

-Scholars at the University of Manitoba who are engaged in research related to law are encouraged to contact Mary Shariff, Executive Director of the LRI, regarding any questions.
+Scholars at the University of Manitoba who are engaged in research related to law are encouraged to contact Dr. Donn Short, Executive Director of the LRI, regarding any questions.